-However, is having safety stock really about capturing opportunistic sales, or is it more about ensuring the company meets its obligations, better services its customer base, and protects its market share?
-Ultimately, a company needs inventory.
-Calculating exactly how much inventory to carry is key.
+However, is retaining safety stock really about capturing opportunistic sales, or is it more about ensuring the company meets its obligations, better services its customer base, and protects its market share?

 Safety Stock Protects Against Lost Sales Cost of Inventory

-- Determine variances in replenishment time
+- Determine variances in replenishment time.

-- Determine daily consumption
+- Determine daily consumption.

-- Determine safety stock based on daily consumption
+- Determine safety stock based on daily consumption.

-- Use delivery times as a buffer
+- Use delivery times as a buffer.

 1. Determining Variances in Replenishment Time